Thinktiv/capture-kickdrum/README.md

 * Header breaks when resizing.
 You have to overide the squarespace styles.
 * There is a flicker in the beginning right before the page loads.
 You can see the old template before it disappears.

-### View widths
+### Viewport Widths
-all view widths are done like this:
+all viewport widths are done like this:
 ```
 vw(px, 24)
 ```